Ford to cut costs US$14 billion, invest in trucks, electric cars: CEO

 GM on Monday said it planned to launch 20 new all-electric vehicles by 2023.

-Ford's profit margins fell short of its goal of 8 percent automotive operating margins in part because revenues fell short of expectations, while costs rose faster than expected, Hackett said.
-Ford's automotive profit margin was 6.7 percent in 2016.

-He said one way to cut costs will be to offer fewer variations of Ford's models.
+One way to cut costs will be to offer fewer variations of Ford's models, Hackett said.
 The slow-selling Ford Fusion midsize sedan can now be ordered in 35,000 combinations of features, colors and powertrain options.
-The future model will come in just 96 combinations.
+The future model will come in just 96 combinations, Ford showed in a presentation.

 He said Ford also will cut the time it takes to engineer a new car by 20 percent, and invest in "factories of the future" that will occupy less space and use more robots.